nlack/ews-qr-app/qr-app-vue-frontend/README.md

 # serve with hot reload at localhost:1337
 npm run dev

-# build for production with minification
+# build for production with minification, need webserver to! file:// doesn't work!
 npm run build

 # build for production and view the bundle analyzer report
 npm run build --report
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).